 CIC Interns are provided training around general assessment techniques and psychometrics along with specific case study example review.
 They also participate in weekly group supervision focused on specific assessment cases.
 In addition, for students who are referred for 3-year re-evaluations and/or who are a part of the diagnostic program at CAE, CDS, and South Campus; Interns conduct parts of the psychological assessment as deemed appropriate by the team.
 Under the supervision of a Licensed Clinical Psychologist, Interns may select and administer tests, interpret data, and write formal psychological reports for submission to the IEP team.
-Interns at CAE are required to complete a minimum of 3 batteries per training year.
+Interns at CAE are required to participate in a minimum of 3 assessment opportunities per training year.
 The most common tests the Interns will be using include the WISC-V and WAIS-IV (among other cognitive tests including the W-J tests, ADT, WRAML, Decoding Skills Test and others), WIAT-III, VMI, MMPI-A, MACI, APS, RATC, Rorschach, Jessnes, and Incomplete Sentences Blank.
 The Interns will also become adept at using a variety of behavioral questionnaires including the BRIEF, Conner’s, ABAS, and Checkmate questionnaires.
 These evaluations can be utilized to support recommendations for special education placement and educational recommendations.

 Ethics and Law